 Table 10.1-3 provides the maximum number of non-overlapped CCEs, , for subcarrier spacing configuration that a UE is expected to monitor per slot for operation with a single serving cell.

-CCEs are non-overlapped if they correspond to

-- different control resource set indexes, or
+CCEs are non-overlapped if they correspond to different control resource set indexes.

-- different first symbols for the reception of the respective PDCCH candidates.

 […]